 Find more information about the geographical distribution of farms at ACMF.

 There has been tremendous improvements in the genetic potential and nutrition of meat chickens over the past 50 years.
-Meat chickens today can reach a weight of approximately 2kg in 35 days while consuming only 3.2kg of feed.
+Meat chickens today can reach a weight of approximately 2.2 kg in 35 days while consuming only 3.3 kg of feed.
 Genetic selection is still leading to improvements in performance and the time it takes to reach market weight is gradually becoming shorter.

 Around 50-60% of the improvement in growth rates since the start of intensive poultry farming is due to improved breeds of chickens.
 This genetic gain, which has been achieved through conventional selective breeding, is due to:

 Wet litter is a worldwide problem (including Australia) for fast growing meat chickens in a deep litter system.
 It is important to maintain the litter in a dry and friable condition in meat chicken houses.
-Wet litter increases odour and ammonia emissions, results in poor performance and welfare of birds, and affects the product quality due to breast blisters and foot pad dermatitis in birds.
+Wet litter increases odour and ammonia emissions, resulting in poor performance and welfare of birds, which affects the product quality due to breast blisters and foot pad dermatitis in birds.

 (This content has been provided by Dr Vivien Kite, Australian Chicken Meat Federation)